A man in a black suit, white shirt, green patterned tie, and glasses with a dark background.

 • Representing the government of New Zealand before the United Nations Human Rights Committee (Thompson v New Zealand UNHRC Comm No 3162/2018)

-• Representing the Department of Corrections in two appeals relating to the imposition of a Public Protection Order (McCorkindale v Department of Corrections [2019] NZCA 369; Chisnall v Chief Executive of the Department of Corrections [2022] NZCA 402)
+• Representing the Department of Corrections in appeals against extended supervision orders and public protection orders (McCorkindale v Department of Corrections [2019] NZCA 369; Chisnall v Chief Executive of the Department of Corrections [2022] NZCA 402, Chakwizira v Chief Executive of the Department of Corrections [2023] NZCA 307)

 • Examples of Matt’s recent experience in general civil litigation include:

-• Representing Police in a Court of Appeal hearing on a point of law relating to the interpretation of a jurisdictional bar in the Official Information Act (New Zealand Police v Williams [2022] NZCA 419)
+• Representing Police in a Court of Appeal hearing on a point of law relating to the interpretation of a jurisdictional bar in the Official Information Act (New Zealand Police v Williams [2022] NZCA 419, [2023] 2 NZLR 189)

 • Advising a government department in relation to the settlement of a negligence claim